 - A domain (or subdomain) with an available A record pointed at your server’s IP.
 If you are managing your DNS on DigitalOcean, then you can follow this guide to associate your IP with your domain.
 This tutorial will use

 - An SMTP mail server.
 If you don’t want to run your own mail server, you can use another service, like a free account on Mailgun.

 Step 1 — Downloading Discourse

-- mkdir /var/discourse
+- sudo mkdir /var/discourse

 Finally, clone the official Discourse Docker Image into

-- git clone https://github.com/discourse/discourse_docker.git /var/discourse
+- sudo git clone https://github.com/discourse/discourse_docker.git /var/discourse

-Step 2 — Configuring and Bootstrapping Discourse
+Step 2 — Installing and Configuring Discourse

 Move to the

 The Discourse installation script will ask the following questions: